 Address: 1 Hoang Hoa Tham, War, Vung Tau

-Every year, the locals in Ba Ria-Vung Tau hold many festivals and events reflecting their culture, traditions, and religious beliefs that attract tourists from all over the world.
-Make sure to check out these festivals and events in Vung Tau when you have the chance to visit this beautiful coastal city.
+Every year, the locals in Ba Ria-Vung Tau hold many festivals and events reflecting their culture, traditions, and religious beliefs, which attract tourists worldwide.
+Make sure to check out these festivals and events when you visit this beautiful coastal city.

 Dinh Co Festival